RNDTC/Sxcript/README.md

 Script editor ContainerControl for XojoScript

-Sxript is an open source project that presents a text editor for XojoScript.
+Sxript is an open source project that presents a text editor for XojoScript and Python.
 It is written in the Xojo language (www.Xojo.com) and implemented as a ContaineControl for easy incorporation into other Xojo projects
 The editor utilizes a hidden TextArea control to process keyboard commands, which makes it fast and compact.
 The project has a basic window with support for write/read of script files to disk.